-Halloween is coming fast, and soon your neighbors will be putting up their exterior home decor.
-Will you?
-If you’re not ready for the Halloween season yet, check out these fun garage door decorations which can help turn your home into a place of fun and fright.
+Halloween is coming fast, and soon your neighbors will be putting up their exterior home halloween decorations.
+If you’re not ready for the Halloween season yet, check out these fun garage door decor ideas which can help turn your home into a place of fun and fright.

 1. Make Your Garage Into a Monster